GoogleCloudPlatform/professional-services/tools/asset-inventory/README.md

    ```

    You have installed the python2.7 version of httplib2.
 We need the python3 version.
 Perhaps you didn't supply the "--no-deps" argument to pip command and you have python2 installed locally.
 Try removing the gae/lib directory contents and runnng the pip command with the "-no-deps" argument.

+1. The Dataflow job failes to start because it lacks access to the Shared VPC subnet.

+When using a Shared VPC, it necessary to grant the Dataflow Agent Service Account access to the subnet.
+This service account is created for you when you enable the Dataflow API and is called `service-<PROJECT-NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com`.